Self-guided Approximate Linear Programs: Introduction

 Computing high-quality control policies in sequential decision making problems is an important task across several application domains.
 Markov decision processes (MDPs; \citealt{puterman1994MDP}) provide a powerful framework to find optimal policies in such problems but are often intractable to solve exactly due to their large state and action spaces or the presence of high-dimensional expectations (see \S 1.2 and \S 4.1 of \citealp{powell2007ADP}).
-Therefore, a class of approximate dynamic programming (ADP) approaches instead approximate the value function of MDPs and use the resulting approximation to obtain control policies in simulation (e.g., see \citealt{bertsekas1996neuro}).
+Therefore, a class of approximate dynamic programming (ADP) approaches instead approximate the value functions of MDPs and use the resulting approximations to obtain control policies in simulations (\citealt{bertsekas1996neuro}).
 Approximate linear programming \citep{schweitzer1985ALP,farias2003ALP} is a math-programming based ADP approach for computing value function approximations (VFAs) that has been applied to a wide variety of domains, including operations research, reinforcement learning, and artificial intelligence \citep{adelman2003price,guestrin2003efficient,forsell2006approximate,desai2009smoothed,adelman2013dynamic,tong2013approximate,nadarajah2015relaxALP,mladenov2017approximate,balseiro2019multiagent,blado2019relaxation}.
-VFAs in an approximate linear program (ALP) are represented as a linear combination of functions, referred to as basis functions, defined on the MDP state space.
-Solving ALP thus provides the (linear combination) weights associated with basis functions defining a VFA, which can be used to compute a control policy similar to other VFA-based ADP methods.
-In addition, an appealing property of the ALP VFA is that it provides a lower bound on the optimal policy cost, which can be used to compute an optimality gap of the ALP policy as well as other heuristic policies. \looseness=-1
+It solves a so called approximate linear program (ALP) to obtain a VFA, from which a control policy can be computed.
+This VFA can also be used to obtain a lower bound on the optimal policy cost, which facilitates the computation of an optimality gap for the ALP policy as well as other heuristic policies. \looseness=-1